stripe/stripe-go/README.md

 For details on all the functionality in this library, see the [GoDoc](http://godoc.org/github.com/stripe/stripe-go) documentation.

-Below are a few simple examples.
+Below are a few simple examples:

 ### Customers